oracle/cloudtestdrive/AppDev/helidon-k8s/Docker/DockerLabs.md

 #### Docker image build tool

 We will be using **jib** to build the docker images.
-The pom.xml file contains the details of the jib tooling and it's settings.
+The Maven pom.xml file contains the details of the jib tooling and it's settings.

 - Open the **storefront** project, and on the top level, open the **pom.xml** file
 - Locate the **jib-maven-plugin** dependency near line 162